Advancement Opportunities for Registered Nurses

 - Nurse Midwives

 Nursing education and experience provide an excellent base for health-related specializations.
-The following nursing careers usually require specialized training or an advanced nursing degree, and represent just a few of the options for advancement.
+The following nursing careers usually require specialized training or an advanced nursing degree, and represent just a few different RN advancement opportunities.

 - Informatics Nursing – manages and communicates data and information to nurses and other health professionals, patients and consumers; functions as liaison between the IT department and nursing; trains other nurses on new technology.